lunar/payments-plugin-virtuemart/README.md

   1. Upload the plugin zip trough the 'Extensions' screen in Joomla.
   1. Activate the plugin through the 'Extensions' screen in Joomla.
   1. Under VirtueMart payment methods create a new payment method and select Lunar.
+  1. In the configuration tab, choose the payment method.
   1. Insert the app key and your public key in the settings for the Lunar payment gateway you just created